marcosvidal/Sketch-Notebook/README.md

 ![Sketch Plugins Folder](assets/readme_images/sketchfolder.png?raw=true "Sketch Plugins Folder")

->**Remember:** this initial beta release requires to have a page in your document called "--nb--assets" where all assets are stored (this won't be needed on the next update).
-There is a [template] included in this plugin, placed in the "assets" folder.

 ## Using the plugin

 Now you can use the plugin from the "Plugins" menu:

 ![Plugins menu](assets/readme_images/pluginmenu.png?raw=true "Plugins menu")

+>**Remember:** this initial beta release requires to have a page in your document called "--nb--assets" where all assets are stored.
+There is a [template] included in this plugin, placed in the "assets" folder.
+Sorry for the incovenience.